-- 5.2.1 The user shall conduct an operators' training program. - 5.2.2 Successful completion of the operators' training program shall be required by the user before operation of the carrier.
-The program shall be presented in its entirety to all new operators and not condensed for those claiming previous experience. - 5.2.3 The user should include in the operators' training program the following: - (a) instructional material provided by the manufacturer; - (b) emphasis on safety of passengers, material loads, carrier operator, and other employees; - (c) general safety rules contained within this Standard and the additional specific rules determined by the user in accordance with this Standard, and why they were formulated; - (d) introduction of equipment, control locations and functions, and explanation of how they work when used properly and when used improperly; and surface conditions, grade, and other conditions of the environment in which the carrier is operated; - (e) operational performance tests and evaluations during, and at completion of the program.
+- (a) The carrier owner, lessee, or employee of the carrier operator shall conduct an operators' training program for the carrier operators. - (b) Successful completion of the operators' training program shall be required by the owner, lessee, or employer of the carrier operator before operation of the Personnel and Burden Carrier by any operator. - (c) An effective operator's training program should center around user company's policies, operating conditions, and their Personnel and Burden Carrier by any operator. - (d) Information on operator training is available from several sources, including carrier manufacturers. - (e) The carrier owner, lessee, or employer of the carrier operator should include in the operators' training program the following: - (1) Careful selection of the operators, considering physical qualifications, job attitude and aptitude. - (2) Emphasis on safety of stock, equipment operator, and other employees. - (3) General safety rules contained in this standard and the additional specific rules determined by the carrier owner, lessee, or employer of the carrier operator in accordance with this standard, and why they were formulated. - (4) Introduction of equipment, control locations and functions, and explanation of how they work when used properly and when used improperly; and ground and floor conditions, grade, and other conditions of the environment in which the Personnel and Burden Carrier is to be operated. - (5) Operational performance tests and evaluations during, and at completion of the program. - (6) Rules of the employer and any applicable labor contract governing and dealing with discipline of employees for violation of employer's rules, and including safety rules.